-The results of Experiment 1 indicate that participants who were either distracted by music (regardless of their familiarity with it) or whose attention was divided by the digit-detection task studied the valuable information as selectively as participants in the full-attention control condition.
-Memory overall was not impaired by the music distractors relative to memory in the full-attention condition, so the fact that selectivity remained could reflect comparable availability of attentional resources during study.
-Memory was, however, impaired by the digit-detection task, yet selectivity was maintained.
+The results of Experiment 1 indicate that participants who were either distracted by music (regardless of familiarity) or whose attention was divided by the digit detection task studied the valuable information as selectively as participants in the full attention control condition.
+Memory overall was not impaired by the music distractors relative to memory in the full attention condition, so the fact that selectivity remained could reflect comparable availability of attentional resources during study.
+Memory was, however, impaired by the digit detection task and yet selectivity was maintained.

-It is possible, however, that the digit-detection task was simply too difficult for participants and so was largely neglected; although this task is a common method of dividing attention, performance in Experiment 1 was notably lower in this condition than has been reported in other studies (e.g., Castel & Craik, 2003; Jacoby, 1991).
-The nature of the primary task-not only to remember presented items, but also to consider their values, contrast performance with earlier feedback, evaluate and execute strategies, etc.-may have amplified the difficulty of the digit-detection task.
+It is possible, however, that the digit detection task was simply too difficult for participants and so was largely neglected; although a common method of dividing attention, digit detection performance in Experiment 1 was notably lower than that which has been reported in other studies (e.g., Castel & Craik, 2003; Jacoby, 1991).
+The nature of the primary task-to not only remember presented items, but to also consider their values, contrast performance with earlier feedback, evaluate and execute strategies, etc.- may have amplified the difficulty of the digit detection task.
 In light of this possibility, it is unclear as to whether selectivity was maintained in spite of divided attention or because attention was not actually divided.